MeatReed/MangarockDownloader/README.md

 npm install
 ```

-Create a folder in the directory named 'output', otherwise it will fail.

 Find the link you want, such as: https://mangarock.com/manga/mrs-serie-5555555/chapter/mrs-chapter-9999999 (Just an example url)
 You grab the "mrs-serie-5555555" and then in the terminal, run